wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 Target:
 -------

- To make an customized automated install with advanced features.

- Beside some convinience features, its main target is a post-snowden setup, meaning a secure way to remotely install a server with fulldisk encryption. (eg. wholedisk RAID / CRYPT / LVM ) currently Ubuntu 14.04 only, should be possible to adopt to other versions and debian derivates.
+ A post-snowden root server setup generation tool, meaning a secure way to remotely install a server with fulldisk encryption. (eg. wholedisk RAID / CRYPT / LVM )

+ Secondary Target: a customized automated install with advanced features.

+ currently Ubuntu 14.04 only, should be possible to adopt to other versions and debian derivates.

  * use it via: